ashgadala/x-editable-Bootstrap4/README.md

 # x-editable-Bootstrap4

+DONOT FORK this yet.
+Still reviewing the files

 As of Aug 5th 2018 this is just a copy of https://github.com/Talv/x-editable who implemented the bootstrap4 on the original project https://github.com/vitalets/x-editable .

 Credits to origical author for the wonderful project.